 WOW!
 You are brilliant...incredibly thought provoking and moving...erotic and

 sad and beautiful all at the same time.
 You are incredibly talented.
 Thanks for

 sharing this.
 BRAD ARMSTRONG

-I watched your new
+I watched your new videos--very

-which is the opposite reaction I have to most video.
+opposite reaction I have to most video.
 The background scenery was

 beautiful--all that beige grass reminded me of a Wyeth painting.